I can customize wedding packages depending on your requests. Please contact me for more detailed information.

 I would love to get photos of the reception details and decorations before the ceremony begins.
 Please make sure that there is at least 20-30 minutes between the time we finish the getting ready photos and some of the group photos and the ceremony (including travel).
 This will give me a chance to run to the reception and get photos beforehand and be back in time to photograph the ceremony.
 Though, if the reception is in another location I would need much more time to drive back and forth or if it is set up very early I could go there first.
 This should be considered when you pick your package.
 Please always work with your photographer on the timeline (I can’t say this enough).

-In the questionnaire that you would fill out for me, I give you up to 5 different combinations of family photos.
+In the questionnaire that you would fill out for me, I give you up to 5-10 different combinations of family photos.
 I do not recommend doing more than this due to time constraints at most weddings, especially if these are all being done after the wedding ceremony.
-If you absolutely must have up to 8 different combinations, there is a section for any other group photos that you can fill in yourself.
 One thing that is extremely helpful with the group photos is to choose a friend or a relative that actually knows the people and can gather them with me.
 It is also helpful if you do a first look because then we will have more time after the ceremony for photos.
 As far as listing other photos, you don’t need to make a shot list such as candid photos, dancing photos, cake cutting, speeches, ceremony kiss, etc, because you can be assured I will be there to capture those moments, unless any of them are different from traditional.
 If you have any other special photos or different events during the wedding that you would like, please list those on the questionnaire.
 If you have ideas for the portrait sessions with the groups or just the two of you, feel free to share these ideas with me ahead of time so we can discuss them.